thosgood/this-weeks-finds/markdown/151-200/week196.md

 -   100 microseconds after the Big Bang: annihilation of pions.\
     Temperature: roughly 1 trillion K, or about 100 MeV per particle.

-Particles made of quarks and antiquarks are called \"hadrons\", and they interact via the strong nuclear force.
+Particles made of quarks and antiquarks are called "hadrons", and they interact via the strong nuclear force.
 The only hadrons we encounter in daily life are protons and neutrons, made of 3 quarks each.
 But the lightest hadrons are the pions, which come in positive, negative and